cfw-guide/dsi.cfw.guide/docs/es_ES/uninstalling-unlaunch.md

 ::: warning

-Si quieres desinstalar Unlaunch, **no debes** usar la opción de desinstalar que viene en el instalador, ya que esta tiene una alta probabilidad de bloquar la consola.
+When uninstalling Unlaunch, you should **NOT** use its built-in uninstaller directly on your console as there is a chance that it will brick the console.
 Echa un vistazo a la información de más abajo para desinstalar Unlaunch de la manera correcta.

 :::

-Una vez hayas revisado la información de arriba, puedes proceder a [Restaurar un respaldo de la NAND](restoring-nand.html).
-Estos pasos te indicaran cómo restaurar el respaldo que hiciste al [volcar la NAND](dumping-nand.html).
+Once you have reviewed the above information, follow the [Dumping NAND](dumping-nand.html) instructions to make a new NAND bacup, then proceed to [Restoring a NAND Backup](restoring-nand.html).
+This will guide you through uninstalling Unlaunch from the NAND backup and flashing that to your console.

-- Si ya no tienes el respaldo de la NAND de antes de instalar Unlaunch, sigue [los pasos necesarios para volcarla](dumping-nand.html) y luego procede a [Restaurar un respaldo de la NAND](restoring-nand.html).
-Hay instrucciones para usuarios que tienen Unlaunch instalado en su respaldo
+If you are not able to use no$gba or get an error after uninstalling Unlaunch in no$gba it is also possible to flash a NAND backup made prior to installing Unlaunch if you still have one, however it is recommended to try using a NAND backup that previously had Unlaunch first.
+This will make recovery significantly easier in the case of a brick requiring a hardmod as Unlaunch leaves the no$gba footer embedded in the NAND even when uninstalled.